 Education reviews in early childhood focus on the factors that contribute to positive outcomes for children.
 The Education Review Office works with services to identify their strengths and the areas they need to review and develop.
 The findings assist us in enhancing children’s learning and wellbeing.

-Our centre was reviewed in September 2016 and will be reviewed again in three years time, as part of the standard review cycle.
+Our centre was reviewed in 2021 and will be reviewed again in three years time, as part of the standard review cycle.

-The Review Findings …
+The Review Summary of Findings